2023 FIFA Women's World Cup qualification (inter-confederation play-offs): Draw

 The play-off draw took place on 14 October 2022, 12:00 CEST (UTC+2), in Zürich, Switzerland.
 Four teams were seeded into groups based on the FIFA Women's World Rankings of 13 October 2022 (shown in parentheses), with a maximum of one seeded team per confederation.
-The UEFA team was automatically seeded into pot 1, so as to prevent three European teams from being drawn into the same group in the final tournament.
-The highest-ranked team was placed in slot A1, the second-highest in slot B1, the third-highest in slot C1 and the fourth-highest in slot C2.
+The UEFA team was automatically seeded into pot 1, so as to prevent three or four European teams from being drawn into the same group in the final tournament.
+The highest-ranked team was placed in slot A1, the second-highest in slot B1, the third-highest in slot C1, and the fourth-highest in slot C2.
 The remaining six teams were unseeded and drawn into the remaining slots, with the condition that teams from the same confederation could not be drawn into the same group.
 In the draw, the six unseeded teams were allocated to the first available group sequentially (from A to C, before repeating).
 After a team was selected, a separate draw then determined the team's position within their respective group for the purposes of the schedule.